ainnmzln/Heart-Attack-Prediction-with-ML/README.md

 This project is created using Spyder as the main IDE.
 The main frameworks used in this project are Pandas, Matplotlib, Seaborn, Scikit-learn and Streamlit.

 # 4. Methodology
+This project contains two .py files.
+The training and deploy files are heart_attack_train.py and deploy.py respectively.
 The flow of the projects are as follows:

 ## 1. Importing the libraries and dataset